 Click the name of the logged model.
 A panel opens to the right showing code you can use to load the logged model and make predictions on Spark or pandas DataFrames.

 You can register models in the MLflow Model Registry, a centralized model store that provides a UI and set of APIs to manage the full lifecycle of MLflow Models.
 For instructions on how to use the Model Registry to manage models in Databricks Unity Catalog, see Manage model lifecycle in Unity Catalog.
-To use the Workspace Model Registry, see Workspace Model Registry on Databricks.
+To use the Workspace Model Registry, see Manage model lifecycle using the Workspace Model Registry.

 To register a model using the API, use